 The major weeds of concern in faba bean crops are Canada thistle and perennial sow thistle.
-Other significant weeds include: cow cockle, roundleaved mallow, bluebur, and wild tomato.
+Other significant weeds include: cow cockle, roundleaved mallow, bluebur, cleavers, and wild tomato.

 Weed Seedling Identification